OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 $ adb push $NDK/prebuilt/android-arm/gdbserver/gdbserver /data/local/tmp
 ```

 The `gdbserver --attach` command causes gdbserver to attach to the running process and bind to the IP address and port specified in `comm`, which in this case is a HOST:PORT descriptor.
-Start HelloWorld-JNI on the device, then connect to the device and determine the PID of the HelloWorld process.
+Start HelloWorldJNI on the device, then connect to the device and determine the PID of the HelloWorldJNI process (sg.vantagepoint.helloworldjni).
 Then switch to the root user and attach `gdbserver`:

 ```shell
 $ adb shell